 - Four (4) members with experience on an Academy national level committee or task force, or as a Board member of an affiliate or DPG/MIG within the past eight (8) years

 - One (1) member in practice for 15 years or less with experience on an Academy national level committee or task force, or as a Board member of an affiliate or DPG/MIG within the past eight (8) years

 - The immediate past president

 - Academy CEO

-- Possesses a strong understanding of Academy, its strategic direction, areas of dietetics practice, and the requirements for effective functioning in leadership positions included on the ballot.
+- Possesses a strong understanding of the Academy, its strategic direction, areas of nutrition and dietetics practice, and the requirements for effective functioning in leadership positions included on the ballot.

 - Registration with the Commission on Dietetic Registration preferred.